Skip to main content

 The Youth Engagement and Participation Service supports young people aged 11-25 years to reach their potential and overcome barriers to learning and progression.
 The service holds certain information about young people which it uses to plan service delivery and to meet the needs of young people in RCT.

-We hold information about young people aged 11-25 years, past and present engagement with the service.
+We may process the following categories of personal data about young people aged 11-25 years, past and present engagement with the service;

 • Contact details, including name, address and telephone numbers